andys-github/algo-practice/data-structures/trees/README.md

 ```

-     D                                    C
+     D                                    B
     / \      Right Rotation ---->        / \
-   C   E                                A   D
+   B   E                                A   D
   / \        <---- Left Rotation           / \
- A   B                                    B   E
+ A   C                                    C   E

 ```

+> The time complexity of rotation is quite fast - O(1) - because we have to update the references of Root node
+>
+> The **in-order traversal** remains same before and after the rotation: A --- B --- C --- D --- E

 #### Big-O Complexities of AVL
 <table>